Completed research

 Lead partner: RCE Graz-Styria

-Project partners: Fun House - Youth Center Trofaiach, Municipality of Trofaiach, FA 6A Landesjugendreferat Steiermark
+Project partners: Fun House - Youth Centre Trofaiach, Municipality of Trofaiach, FA 6A Landesjugendreferat Steiermark

 Project manager: Prof. Dr. Clemens Mader

-Description : In 2008, young people from the "Fun House" youth center in Trofaiach and students of environmental systems science at the University of Graz worked together under the direction of RCE Graz-Styria to develop an educational trail on the topic of sustainable development.
-As part of four workshops, the young people were given the opportunity to discuss topics such as climate change, combating poverty, energy consumption and water resources in relation to sustainable development with students and to develop educational boards.
+Description: In 2008, young people from the "Fun House" youth centre in Trofaiach and students of environmental systems science at the University of Graz worked together under the direction of RCE Graz-Styria to develop an educational trail on the topic of sustainable development.
+As part of four workshops, the young people were given the opportunity to discuss topics such as climate change, combating poverty, energy consumption and water resources in relation to sustainable development with students and to develop educational panels on these topics.
 These workshops also highlighted opportunities to incorporate sustainability into their own daily routines, for example by saving energy or consuming regional products.
 The students were challenged to put their theoretical knowledge into practice, resulting in an exchange of knowledge between young people and students, who worked together on the content and design of the educational panels.
-Anyone interested can visit the educational trail at any time and free of charge on the panorama trail in the west of Trofaiach!
-The educational trail was awarded the title of official project of the UN Decade of Education for Sustainable Development 2005 - 2014 by the Austrian UNESCO Commission: certificate and report in the Kleine Zeitung newspaper.
+Anyone interested can visit the educational trail at any time and free of charge on the Panoramaweg in the west of Trofaiach!
+The educational trail was recognised by the Austrian UNESCO Commission as an official project of the UN Decade of Education for Sustainable Development 2005 - 2014: certificate and report in the Kleine Zeitung newspaper.

 Educational trail boards (for download):